Conditions

 Flanked

-A flanked character suffers a -2 penalty to their Armor Class.
-Whenever a character is threatened by two or more creatures from different directions, they are considered flanked.
+A flanking character gains a +2 bonus to their Melee Attack rolls.
+Whenever a character is threatened by two or more creatures from different directions, they are considered flanked by those creatures.
 To determine if two creatures flank an opponent, draw an imaginary line between the centers of their bases.
-If the line touches or passes through the opponent's square, they are flanking that opponent.
-A character is flanked when threatened by three or more creatures regardless of position.
+If the line passes through the opponent's square, they are flanking that opponent.
+A character is also flanked by their opponents when threatened by three or more creatures regardless of position.
 Creatures with a reach of 0 feet can’t flank an opponent.

 Flat-Footed